When Joseph Rosenblatt speaks, people listen.

 Nathan Rosenblatt founded three manufacturing firms, including Eimco Corporation.
 Joseph Rosenblatt took over Eimco from his father after graduating from the University of Utah in 1926.

-He built the firm into the world's largest manufacturer of underground rock mining machinery.
+He built it into the world's largest manufacturer of underground rock mining machinery.
 He also expanded the company's markets, producing equipment for such areas as chemistry, metallurgy, food production, paper pulp processing, pharmacology and water and waste treatment.

 The secret to his business success?
 He says it was hiring people better than himself, making his employees feel what they did was important to society and having the discipline to do what was hard.